The Maine State House in Augusta.

 Hogfish

-Like its namesake—a snout-nosed little guy, not actually common to Maine’s waters—Hogfish is an oddball: the four-year-old residency program, founded by couple Matt and Edwin Chahill, is located partially in Portland proper and partially at their historic home nearby, and it focuses on what the duo calls “regenerative arts,” an attempt to fuse ecology and creative endeavor.
+Like its namesake—a snout-nosed little guy, not actually common to Maine’s waters—Hogfish is an oddball: the four-year-old residency program, founded by couple Matt and Edwin Cahill, is located partially in Portland proper and partially at their historic home nearby, and it focuses on what the duo calls “regenerative arts,” an attempt to fuse ecology and creative endeavor.
 The highlight of its annual programming consists of summer performances that combine the skills and interests of its 15-20 participants, but visitors can find Hogfish functions happening other times of year as well, like this fall’s “Grief Ritual,” a community healing ceremony for locals affected by the region’s recent severe storms.

-“Ediwn and I both always dreamt of having an art space that didn’t care what it was—musical theater; opera; food—everything is always kept in these boxes, and that didn’t make any sense to us,” Matt Cahill said.
+“Edwin and I both always dreamt of having an art space that didn’t care what it was—musical theater; opera; food—everything is always kept in these boxes, and that didn’t make any sense to us,” Matt Cahill said.
 “When we stumbled on our house, Beckett’s Castle, it took our breath away, and as I was falling in love with Maine I kept wondering how we could make art and stories that are part of preserving and regenerating this landscape and its culture.
 Hogfish was the answer.
 So for example we have our annual “Kegs and Roses” event, which combines beer from the Allagash Brewery with local food, and our artists performing something connected to nature, to the garden and the ocean that we have here.
 It’s all inspired by place.”

 Set in the coastal town of Ogunquit, the Ogunquit Museum of American Art houses over 3,000 pieces in its permanent collection.
 Photo: The Ogunquit Museum of American Art